rutar-academic/rutar.org/content/writing/how-to-build-a-personal-webpage-from-scratch.md

 For site deployment, I will cover two main options: using [GitHub Pages](https://pages.github.com), or using [Cloudflare Pages](https://pages.cloudflare.com).
 Both options are free.
-Generally speaking, Cloudflare Pages is a more robust web hosting solution than GitHub Pages, whereas GitHub Pages is specialized for GitHub repositories.
+Generally speaking, Cloudflare Pages is a more comprehensive web hosting solution than GitHub Pages, whereas GitHub Pages is specialized for GitHub repositories.
 Here are some benefits of using Cloudflare Pages over GitHub Pages:

 1. **Easier custom domain setup.**
    Since Cloudflare is also a domain registrar and DNS provider, they will manage many of the details for you which makes setup substantially simpler.
 2. **Support for multiple sites.**
-   GitHub Pages restricts you account to 1 site per account, whereas Cloudflare Pages lets you have as many options as you would like.
+   GitHub Pages restricts you account to 1 site per account, whereas Cloudflare Pages lets you have as many sites as you would like.
 3. **Repository privacy.**
    Unless you pay, GitHub Pages requires your repository [to be public](https://docs.github.com/en/get-started/learning-about-github/githubs-products).
    It is possible, but somewhat complicated, to work around this requirement.